 It costs about $30 US.

 And since it is a shield, you just stick it on top of an Uno or Mega, upload DCCInspector-EX, connect two jumpers to your track, connect the Arduino to your laptop USB and open your serial monitor and you are done.

 * Wiring and more info goes here *

-Now things get fun.
+Now things get fun!
 A DCC sniffer is a very simple device that contains only 2 or 3 simple sections.
 Tinkerers and Engineers will have no trouble cobbling one together or buying a board and soldering on a few parts.
-You don’t even need anything other than an Arduino or an ESP32 if you connect to the signal pin of the DCC++EX Command Station instead of to the track.
+You don’t even need anything other than an Arduino or an ESP8266 or ESP32 if you connect to the signal pin of the DCC++EX Command Station instead of to the track.

 DCC Signal Interface This is the part that connects to your track and reads the DCC signal and converts it to a safe level for your microcontroller.
 This can be as simple as a diode, two resistors and an opto-isolator chip.

 Microcontroller Decoder This is usually an Arduino of some kind or a WiFi Capable board like an ESP8266 with the DCCInspector-EX sketch.